science-responds/science-responds.github.io-source/index.md

      ideas for how to approach this?

 The website provides links to various information sources on COVID-19 related research, resources and research projects.
+We are curating information about, and promoting, various COVID-19 related projects done by this larger scientific community.
+(Please [let us know](mailto:science-responds-owner@googlegroups.com) if you would like your project added to the lists.)
 We are also actively engaged through discussion in the Slack channel and periodic meetings in building further connections and enabling related discussions.